-We rolled out Zone Economics in May of this year.
+We rolled out Zone Economics in May of 2019.
 We couldn’t be more proud or excited about the value it’s already bringing to farm operations.

 Zone Economics helps growers do more with less.
 The smartest measurement of a field’s performance isn’t yield alone - it’s looking at input costs with yield.
 “We’ve had people saying they’ve been waiting for this kind of functionality for 20 years,” said Pat Christie, one of Conservis’ founders.
 “You always see your yield, so you kind of know what your revenues are, but in today’s margin crunch, knowing what recipe really works and where the profits really come from is very important.”

 But we’ve talked about it enough - let's hear from our customers!

 Jared Dunseth farms corn and soybeans with his father, cousin, and uncle in Sciota, IL.
 We talked with him about what he’s seen from Zone Economics so far, and here are his thoughts.

 “I think it's difficult nowadays, the margins are thin enough that you really have to know where you're at.
 You need to know what you're producing, what you have to sell, where your break-even price needs to be to be profitable.
 Zone economics will really drill down, and help quantify your costs, and you'll be able to quantify your revenue, and so therefore you kind of know where you're at, on your profitability.”

 “Zone Economics has me thinking.
 The old rule of thumb is if a particular area of a field, or an entire field, didn't perform well, you need more fertilizer, you need more inputs.
 Well, now I think the appropriate answer is possibly less.
 Because if it's not going to produce under high fertility and high inputs, you're just throwing money away.”